isabella232/bas-style-kit-jekyll-theme/docs/layout/bsk--standard.md

 an opinionated template, where you want to focus on content, rather than building a page design from scratch.
 It is expected most content will use this layout.

+For specific types of content, 'child' layouts are also available to refine the structure provided by this layout:

+* [`bsk--standard-page`](/docs/layout/bsk--standard-page.md) - for page like content with a table of contents and header

 The [`bsk-head`](/docs/include/bsk-head.md) include defines a `<head>` element which define properties such as the required [viewport](https://style-kit.web.bas.ac.uk/start/standards-accessibility/#responsiveness-and-mobile-first) for responsiveness and optional favicon.